 Kimberly Faith: Geographical nation.

-John McLarty: Geographical location, the holy of holies.
+John McLarty: Yeah, geographical location, the holy of holies.

 Kimberly Faith: Right.
-And we we talked about that in earlier podcast, the church is a nation.
+And we talked about that in an earlier podcast, the church is a nation.

 John McLarty: Right.

-Kimberly Faith: And and, actually, although this podcast is more is is more to do with the individual relationship of born again believers with the with the Holy Spirit, we kinda made that clear at the beginning.
-This isn’t really about the, the more global or institutional relationship with the Holy Spirit or empowerment of the Holy Spirit.
-But at Pentecost Mhmm.
-You know, that’s I mean, that that could be very well called the birth of the church.
-Right?
+Kimberly Faith: And actually, although this podcast is more to do with the individual relationship of born again believers with the Holy Spirit, we kind of made that clear at the beginning.
+This isn’t really about the more global or institutional relationship with the Holy Spirit or empowerment of the Holy Spirit.
+But at Pentecost, you know, that’s, I mean, that could be very well called the birth of the church, right?
+In some

-John McLarty: in Definitely some the the empowerment of the church.
+John McLarty: Definitely the empowerment of the church.

 John McLarty: Is that out of John 14?

-John McLarty: So this is the words of Jesus.
-And I will pray the father, and he will give you another helper that he may abide with you forever, the spirit of truth, whom the world cannot receive because it neither sees him nor knows him, but you know him for he dwells with you and will be in you.
+John McLarty: Perfect.
+Yeah.
+So these are the words of Jesus.
+And I will pray the father, and he will give you another helper that he may abide with you forever, the Spirit of truth, whom the world cannot receive because it neither sees him nor knows him, but you know him for he dwells with you and will be in you.

-Kimberly Faith: You know, and and I really this it’s so interesting that in the Greek, he uses the the interpret the word is called paraklete or parakletos in the Greek.
-And our English words to people all over the world listening to this, but no English word, no single English word can really can can hold what this actually means because it’s one come one called alongside.
-And so different translations call it helper, comforter, advocate, counselor, But all of them are right because this this the Holy Spirit is too big for one word.
-Right?
+Kimberly Faith: That’s amazing.
+You know, and I really, it’s so interesting that in the Greek, he uses the word is called paraklete or parakletos in Greek.
+And our English words to people all over the world listening to this, but no English word, no single English word can really hold what this actually means because it’s one called alongside.
+And so different translations call it helper, comforter, advocate, counselor, but all of them are right because the Holy Spirit is too big for one word, right?

 John McLarty: True.
 I love that.